turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/demos/pac_tool_demo.md

 Since this is an intermediate step, before unpacking the solution, the output directory has been gitignored.

-This is an intermediate step before unpacking the solution, so the output file has been gitignored

 ![exported solution](./screens/pac/4_exported_solution.png)

 ### Unpack the Solution into Source Control